 Well, as it turns out, the ATS is used to automatically manage applicants and their resumes.
 It reads your CV and extracts relevant information, like your contact details.

 Here's the thing, though.
-If your contact information is in the wrong place on your CV, it won't be read and your application will be automatically rejected.
+If your contact information is in the wrong place on your resume, it won't be read and your application will be automatically rejected.

 You don't want that.